zachahn/ahnnotate/README.md

 Please use source control management software like git, mercurial, etc!
 The purpose of this software is to overwrite your source files.
-Although I'm pretty comfortable running this in my own projects, I've definitely made a couple bugs in my lifetime!
+Although I'm pretty comfortable running this, I've definitely made a couple bugs in my lifetime!

 ### In a Rails app